pixijs/guides/_basics/architecture-overview.md

 : The scene graph is the tree of renderable objects to be displayed, such as sprites, containers and text.

 Renderer
 : The core of the PixiJS system is the renderer, which runs the scene graph and draws it to the screen.
-The default renderer for PixiJS is based on WebGL under the hood.
-(For more information about the various parts of the renderer, and how to modify and extend them, check out the [PixiJS Core guide](pixijs-core.md).)
+The default renderer for PixiJS is based on WebGL under the hood. {% comment %}TODO: (For more information about the various parts of the renderer, and how to modify and extend them, check out the [PixiJS Core guide](pixijs-core.md).) {% endcomment %}

 Loader
-: The loader system provides tools for asynchronously loading resources such as images, fonts and audio files.
+: The loader system provides tools for asynchronously loading resources such as images and audio files.

 Ticker
 : Tickers provide periodic callbacks based on a clock.
 Your game update logic will generally be run in response to a tick once per frame.
 You can have multiple tickers in use at one time.